 About the author: Trini Guillen is dedicated to helping clients achieve financial freedom.
-Trini holds a Series 65 securities registration and has a Bachelor of Science in business administration with a focus in finance.
+Trini has passed the Series 65 examination and has a Bachelor of Science in business administration with a focus in finance.
 He has spent 21 years in the financial industry.
 His previous experience includes trade system research and development, portfolio management, due diligence and trade execution.

 Trust, But Verify!